 - The size of atoms is so tiny that we can’t really compare their masses in conventional units such as kilograms or grams, so a unit called the relative atomic mass (Ar) is used.

-- The relative atomic mass unit is equal to 1/12th the mass of a carbon-12 atom
+- The relative atomic mass unit is equal to ½ the mass of a carbon-12 atom.

-- For example, hydrogen has a relative atomic mass of 1, meaning that 12 atoms of hydrogen would have exactly the same mass as 1 atom of carbon
+- Hydrogen for example has a relative atomic mass of 1, meaning that 12 atoms of hydrogen would have exactly the same mass as 1 atom of carbon.

 - The equation below is used where the top line of the equation can be extended to include the number of different isotopes of a particular element present.

 - So if there were 3 isotopes present then the top line of the equation would read:

 (% of isotope A x mass of isotope A) + (% of isotope B x mass of isotope B) + (% of isotope C x mass of isotope C)

 The table shows information about the Isotopes in a sample of rubidium with 72% 85Rb and 28% 87Rb

 Use information from the table to calculate the relative atomic mass of this sample of Rubidium.
 Give your answer to one decimal place:

 See if you’ve got what it takes.
 Test yourself with our topic questions.